openstack-archive/gertty/doc/source/configuration.rst

     in the Gerrit web interface.

   **auth-type**
     Authentication type required by the Gerrit server.
-Can be 'basic' or 'digest'.
-Defaults to 'digest' if not set or set to an unexpected value.
+Can be 'basic', 'digest', or 'form'.
+Defaults to 'digest'.

   **git-root (required)**
     A location where Gertty should store its git repositories.
 These